lart-bangor/research-assistant/docs/source/developers/contributing.rst

 What do I need to know to help?
 -------------------------------

-If you are looking to helo with a code contribution, our project uses `Python 3.10 <https://python.org>`_ and `Eel <https://github.com/python-eel/Eel>`_ for the backend, `JavaScript <https://developer.mozilla.org/en-US/docs/Web/JavaScript>`_ for the frontend logic, and `HTML <https://developer.mozilla.org/en-US/docs/Web/HTML>`_ & `CSS <https://developer.mozilla.org/en-US/docs/Web/CSS>`_
+If you are looking to help with a code contribution, our project uses `Python 3.10 <https://python.org>`_ and `Eel <https://github.com/python-eel/Eel>`_ for the backend, `JavaScript <https://developer.mozilla.org/en-US/docs/Web/JavaScript>`_ for the frontend logic, and `HTML <https://developer.mozilla.org/en-US/docs/Web/HTML>`_ & `CSS <https://developer.mozilla.org/en-US/docs/Web/CSS>`_